jundalisay/superb/content/en/superphysics/principles/chapter-04.md

 ---

-The interaction between ideas and the dharma of those ideas create a movement and reaction which arise when ideas are brought near, made to interact, or are added or introduced to each other.
+The interaction between ideas and the dharma of those ideas create a reaction which arises when ideas are brought near, made to interact, or are added or introduced to each other.

+This reaction manifests as:
+- 'movement' from the perspective of space
+- 'change' or 'evolution' from the perspective of time

+This dynamics of this movement or change is explained by our Elastic Theory, explained in Chapter 3.
+- In Material Superphysics, this is applied on physical movement
+- In Medical and Social Superphysics, this is applied to the evolution of a person from health to disease, happiness to sadness, or of a society from peace to war or from prosperity to poverty

+This evolution is divided into the perceptions of cause and effect, just as movement is divided into starting location and ending location.

 ## Cause and Effect

-The action of bringing near, introducing, or adding to others thus leads to reaction.
+Chater 3 explained how the action of bringing ideas near, introducing, or adding to others leads to reaction.
 - The former is called "cause".
 - The latter is called "effect".

-The Sanskrit word karma implies the complete loop from cause and effect.
+The Sanskrit word karma implies a complete loop from cause and effect.

 {{< img src="/graphics/meta/karma.png" alt="Karma" cap="Science only has action and reaction.
 Superphysics has action, reaction, and samskara or the pending reaction which is withheld by the time factor" >}}
 <!-- ![Karma]() -->